An Experiment on a Bird in the Air Pump: Background

 The painting was one of a number of British works challenging the set categories of the rigid, French-dictated hierarchy of genres in the late 18th century, as other types of painting aspired to be treated as seriously as the costumed history painting of a Classical or mythological subject.
 In some respects, the Orrery and Air Pump subjects resembled conversation pieces, then largely a form of middle-class portraiture, though soon to be given new status when Johann Zoffany began to paint the royal family in about 1766.
-Given their solemn atmosphere however, and as it seems none of the figures are intended to be understood as portraits (even if models may be identified), the paintings can not be regarded as conversation pieces.
+Given their solemn atmosphere, however, and as it seems none of the figures are intended to be understood as portraits (even if models may be identified), the paintings can not be regarded as conversation pieces.
 The 20th-century art historian Ellis Waterhouse compares these two works to the "genre serieux" of contemporary French drama, as defined by Denis Diderot and Pierre Beaumarchais, a view endorsed by Egerton.

 An anonymous review from the time called Wright "a very great and uncommon genius in a peculiar way."
-The Orrery was painted without a commission, probably in the expectation that it would be bought by Washington Shirley, 5th Earl Ferrers, an amateur astronomer who had an orrery of his own, and with whom Wright's friend Peter Perez Burdett was staying while in Derbyshire.
-Figures thought to be portraits of Burdett and Ferrers feature in the painting, Burdett taking notes and Ferrers seated with his son next to the orrery.

-Ferrers purchased the painting for £210, but the 6th Earl auctioned it off, and it is now held by the Derby Museum and Art Gallery.
+The Orrery was painted without a commission, probably in the expectation that it would be bought by Washington Shirley, 5th Earl Ferrers, an amateur astronomer who had an orrery of his own, and with whom Wright's friend, Peter Perez Burdett, was staying while in Derbyshire.
+Figures thought to be portraits of Burdett and Ferrers feature in the painting: Burdett taking notes, and Ferrers seated with his son next to the orrery.
+Ferrers purchased the painting for £210, but the 6th Earl sold it, and it is now in the Derby Museum and Art Gallery.